Daniel-KM/Omeka-S-module-Deduplicate/README.md

 [Deduplicate] is a module for [Omeka S] that allows to search for duplicate resources based on a value and to merge them.

+The search of duplicate resources can be done strictly or with heuristics:

+- [Similar text]
+  The number of matching characters is calculated by finding the longest first common substring, and then doing this for the prefixes and the suffixes, recursively.
+The lengths of all found common substrings are added.
+- [Levenshtein distance]
+  The distance is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other.
+- [Soundex]
+  Phonetic algorithm for indexing names by sound, as pronounced in British English.
+- [Metaphone]
+  Improved version of Soundex.

 Installation
 ------------